March 10, 2026

 Wearing a helmet while riding an all-terrain vehicle (ATV), a bike or a skateboard should be a no-brainer.
 Riders are prone to ATV accidents as the weather gets warm and families enjoy the outdoors.

-Experts at Monroe Carell Jr. Children’s Hospital at Vanderbilt say wearing a helmet is the best save-the-brain decision anyone enjoying these activities can make.
+Experts at Monroe Carell Jr. Children’s Hospital at Vanderbilt say wearing a helmet is the best save-the-brain decision anyone can make.

 Wearing a helmet while riding an ATV should be a habit, much like putting on a seat belt when you get in a car, said Stacey Pecenka, manager of the Pediatric Trauma Injury Prevention Program at Monroe Carell.
 Helmets help absorb the shock of impact in the case of an accident.
 They protect the brain, and can reduce the severity of a head injury.

-Two of the most common scenarios emergency personnel discover with ATV accidents — riders not wearing helmets, or riders driving on roads or highways — often result in serious harm.
+Two of the most common situations emergency personnel see about ATV accidents often result in serious injury: riders not wearing helmets; or driving on roads or highways.

-Helmets are the most important gear for ATV riders, but it is also wise to use restraints and wear long sleeves and pants, and appropriate shoes, to prevent or minimize injuries to other parts of the body in addition to the head.
+Helmets are the most important gear for ATV riders.
+And it is also smart to use restraints and wear long sleeves and pants, and appropriate shoes, to prevent or minimize injuries to other parts of the body besides the head.

-Tennessee law limits driving adult-sized ATVs to those age 16 and up, and requires people under age 18 on an ATV to wear a helmet.
-But many people are unaware of these laws or ignore them.
-It’s not uncommon for emergency room personnel to treat children much younger than age 16 who have suffered ATV-related injuries, she said.
+In Tennessee, state law says only people age 16 and older may driving adult-sized ATVs.
+The law also require those younger than 18 years old to wear a helmet while riding an ATV.
+But many people are unaware of these laws, or ignore them.
+It’s not uncommon for emergency medical personnel to treat children much younger than age 16 who have suffered ATV-related injuries, Pecenka said.

-Children are especially prone to ATV injuries because of lack of experience operating motorized vehicles, lack of psychomotor control and coordination, and lack of judgment that can result in risk-taking behavior and poor decision-making skills.
+Children are especially prone to ATV injuries because of lack of experience operating motorized vehicles, lack of psychomotor control and coordination, and lack of judgment that can result in risk-taking behavior and poor decision-making.

 “It’s certainly a normal response to tell your children to go outside for a bit to get some fresh air, sunshine or exercise,” said Dr. Harold Lovvorn III, a pediatric surgeon and medical director of Pediatric Trauma at Monroe Carell.
 “But we will probably need to add a caveat to ‘go outside and play.’
 Maybe it’s adding the tag ‘and don’t forget your helmet.’